Otford Chalk Pit | Sevenoaks District Council

 Site history

-There are no plans to develop the former Chalk Pit as the site is allocated as an open space in our current and new Local Plan.
+There are no plans to develop the former Chalk Pit as the site is allocated as an open green space in our current and new Local Plan.

 If you have any questions about the site, please contact Trevor Kennett, Head of Direct Services.